 The detailed engineering analysis is a post construction evaluation.
-Since it is not a full design and construction monitoring, it has the following limitations:
+Because SKM have not completed a full design or construction monitoring, it has the following limitations:

 - It is not likely to pick up on any concealed construction errors (if they exist) - Other possible issues that could affect the performance of the building such as corrosion and modifications to the structure will not be identified unless they are visible and have been specifically mentioned in this report. - The detailed engineering evaluation deals only with the structural aspects of the structure.
 Other aspects such as building services are not covered.